 The Advanced GCE Music course is simple in design but comprehensive, stimulating and enriching.
 At both Advanced Subsidiary Levels (AS) and A2, students experience all three main musical disciplines of performing, composing and listening and understanding.

-To take AS Music you should have a GCSE pass at grade B or above in Music and a minimum performing standard of Grade 5 or equivalent on at least one instrument or voice.
-It should be noted that it will be difficult to achieve higher grades at AS if your performing level is below Grade 6 at the time of taking the examination.
+To take A Level Music you should have a minimum 6 in GCSE Music or above and a minimum performing standard of Grade 5 or equivalent on at least one instrument or voice.
+It should be noted that it will be difficult to achieve higher grades at A level if your performing level is below Grade 6 at the time of taking the examination.

 Candidates will be required to attend an audition with the Director of Music.

-You will develop performance skills (solo and/or ensemble), compose music and learn about harmony (the basics at AS and stylistic studies at A2).
+You will develop performance skills (solo and/or ensemble), compose music and learn about harmony.
 You will build up aural and analytical skills by studying selections from the New Anthology of Music and wider listening.

 The full GCE course (AS plus A2) is excellent preparation for higher education courses in music, but is equally valuable for non-specialists as a second or third area of study.
 The AS units alone can offer a broad and satisfying experience for those who want to conclude their musical studies at this point.